Gengmaosi/Transferable-HSTN/README.md

 This repo is released under the MIT License.
 The T-HSTN framework was bulit on top of pytorch.

 # Reference
-The "multi_attention_forward.py" code base borrows from https://github.com/Majiker/STAR; The "Transformer_utils" code base borrows from https://github.com/decisionforce/mmTransformer.
+The "multi_attention_forward.py" code base borrows from https://github.com/Majiker/STAR; the "Transformer_utils.py" code base borrows from https://github.com/decisionforce/mmTransformer.